dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 import 'package:my_package/src/utils.dart';
 {% endprettify %}

-There is no profound reason to prefer the former—it's just shorter, and we want to be consistent.

 The "within your own package's `lib` directory" part is important.
 Libraries inside `lib` can import other libraries inside `lib` (or in subdirectories of it).
 Libraries outside of `lib` can use relative imports to reach other